sarveshveer12345-maker/Retail-Sales-Analysis-Excel/README.md

 With multiple product categories, sales channels, and customer segments, businesses need data-driven insights to identify revenue drivers, optimize inventory, and improve customer experience.

-This project simulates a real-world retail scenario where transactional data is analyzed to uncover patterns in sales, customer preferences, and order fulfillment performance.
+This project reflects a real-world retail scenario where transactional data is analyzed to uncover patterns in sales, customer preferences, and order fulfillment performance.

 ---